The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A concrete example: a branching fraction measurement

-In the toy study presented above, we limited our considerations to the information provided by the total branching fractions of the different decay channels.
-We found that a strong mismodelling of the efficiency as function of few kinematic variables can cause a significant bias in the signal branching fraction while keeping untouched the cross-checks provided by the control channels measurements.
+In the toy study presented above, we limited the role of the control channels to the sole contraint provided by their integrated branching fractions.
 In real analyses, however, the use of simulated datasets undergoes a rigorous validation process, which once again makes use of well-known and largely produced calibration channels.
-This typically implies that a good agreement must be found between the simulated and the observed datasets, in all relevant variables.
-Therefore, in the example considered in this paper, it would be natural to look at the impact of the obtained solutions on the control channels events distributions, as function of the studied kinematic variables.
-This can be simply obtained by integrating the mismodelling efficiency maps of Fig.~\ref{fig:NN_weights} by the observed events distribution of each considered control channel.
-Figure~\ref{fig:dataMCagreement} shows the level of data-simulation disagreement expected for the $P \to XC$ control channel in the three studied configurations as function of the minimum transverse momentum and opening angle.
-It is evident how all the obtained solutions show a visible trend that, depending on the size of the available dataset, can be easily recognised, revealing the underlying systematic effect.
-For example, in Ref.~\cite{LHCb:2014cxe}, which measures the branching fraction of $B\to K^{(*)}\mu\mu$ decays, the biases shown in Fig.~\ref{fig:bias} would have resulted in large data-simulation disagreement, which was excluded in the experimental cross-checks of that measurement.
+One of the additional crosschecks which can be naturally performed on the control channels consists in looking for possible biases as function of the relevant kinematic variables.
+A systematic uncertainty can in fact escape the bound imposed by the total branching fraction measurement while appearing in its differential distribution.
+This is exactly the case studied in the previous section.
+Figure~\ref{fig:dataMCagreement} shows the bias expected for the different obtained solutions as function of the minimum transverse momentum and opening angle of the considered control channel.
+The strong visible trend demonstrates that, assuming a sufficient statistical precision, the systematic uncertainty postulated by the DL Advocate algorithm in the previous section would have been revealed by analysing the consistency of the control-channel differential branching fraction measurement.
+For example, in Ref.~\cite{LHCb:2014cxe}, which measures the branching fraction of $B\to K^{(*)}\mumu$ decays, the biases shown in Figs.~\ref{fig:bias} and \ref{fig:dataMCagreement} would have been detected by the experimental crosschecks performed in the analysis thanks to the large datasets collected for the $B\to J/\psi K^{(*)}$ normalisation channels, which are of the order of hundreds of thousands of events.